WSU-TurtleRabbit/2025-TeamControl/README.md

 If got into any error, please copy or screenshot text and post it in Mattermost Chat, and await for reply.

+### Deactivate the virtual environment
-To deactivate a virtual environment use :
+To deactivate a virtual environment use:
 In Linux :
 ```bash
 deactivate